 Chronicling America is a digitized resource from the Libary of Congress and the National Endowment for the Arts.
 Chronicling America has a massive database of newspapers from all around the country.
-It is an outstanding place for students to learn who to use newspapers as a source for papers and history projects.
+It is an outstanding place for students to learn how to use newspapers as a source for papers and history projects.

-The Stanford History Education group has created History Assessments of Thinking (HATS) that draw on the Library of Congress's digital resources.
+The Stanford History Education Group has created History Assessments of Thinking (HATS) that draw on the Library of Congress's digital resources.
 Here is a list of the HATS that Stanford has compiled.
 You can download the lesson plans from the site after you register (free) to the site.
 Typically, these HATS are critical writing assignments.
 The HATS use images or statements and to get students to write critically about the content.
 It is a fantastic way to add a writing assignment to cover materials that you have taught in class.

 The Gilder Lehrman Institute is an archive based in the New York Historical Society building in New York.
 Instead of relying on its 70,000 piece collection on American History it has become a resource for teachers, undergraduate, and graduate students, professors and writers.
 Its website has a blog called History Now that has articles, videos, online timelines, and information from the Institute's exhibitions.